 The Story Behind the Trends - The NI average has dropped slightly in June 12 to 43.0%.
 Belfast has been consistently below the NI average and Castlereagh above.
-This chart represents those children achieving higher than the expected Level 4.
+Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
+Level 5's are contained within the Level 4 or above information for June 2013.
+(See Page 54).